zakhar-gulchak/zakhar-gulchak/README.md

 # Bio
-Software Engineer.
-Mentor.
-Lecturer.

-Used to work on UI stuff with JavaScript, TypeScript, and NodeJS.
-Have experience in the backend (PHP, NodeJS) and mobile (C#, React Native) development.
-Have worked with most of the modern UI frameworks (React, Angular, Vue), and also with older ones like AngularJS, Backbone/Marionette, and ExtJS too.
-In recent years had some experience with the backend - have been developing microservices with NestJS, Postgres, Kafka streams, also GraphQL services with usage of Apollo, and Apollo Federation (v2).

-Passionate about React tech stack, and prefer to work with it.
-I prefer to use TypeScript over JavaScript as it seems to be safer.
-For a long time used to work with Redux as state management (with different middlewares).
-But like an idea of client libraries with cache (Apollo Client, React Query, ...), and also an idea of fine-grained atomic reactive state (SolidJS).

-Conduct courses/lectures for students.
-\
-Keen on AI (Computer Vision). :)
+Senior FullStack Engineer | Mentor | Lecturer

+Experienced in building scalable frontend and backend systems using React, TypeScript, and Node.js.
+Worked with modern UI frameworks (React, Angular, Vue) and legacy ones (AngularJS, Backbone, ExtJS).
+In recent years focused on backend with NestJS, PostgreSQL, Kafka, and GraphQL (Apollo, Federation v2).

+Passionate about React ecosystem and DX.
+Prefer TypeScript for its safety and developer experience.
+Familiar with Redux, React Query, Apollo Client, and SolidJS concepts of fine-grained reactivity.

+Mentor and lecturer for aspiring developers.
+Enjoy building clean, testable code and helping teams grow.

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://linkedin.com/in/gulchak-zakhar)